-In this study, we designed a new prototype system for managing personal data and evaluated it in a lab study with 18 participants.
-We used interviews, a set of scenarios, and two card sorting exercises to understand what participants thought of the prototype.
-The results were encouraging: most participants had positive reactions.
+TL;DR: In this study, we designed a new prototype system for managing personal data and evaluated it in a lab study with 18 participants.
+We used interviews, a set of scenarios, and two card sorting exercises to evaluate the prototype.
+Most participants had positive reactions.
 But we also found some usability issues and aspects of the system to improve.

 My role as a researcher

-- Planned and led the user evaluation with 18 participants (and 4 pilots): wrote the study plan and script, coordinated recruitment, conducted most of the interviews, analyzed the data, wrote the usability report and research paper with the results of the study.
+- Planned and led the user evaluation with 18 participants: wrote the study plan and script, coordinated recruitment, conducted most of the interviews, analyzed the data, wrote the usability report and research paper with the results of the study.

-Team: I worked with Janet Chen, an undergraduate research assistant who helped with the project under my supervision + William Odom and Joanna McGrenere, senior researchers in HCI.
+Team: I worked with Janet Chen, an undergraduate research assistant who helped with the project under my supervision + Dr. William Odom and Dr. Joanna McGrenere, professors in HCI.

 People struggle with managing their personal data across devices and platforms.
 They also have different preferences for how to do it.